radicaladi/radicaladi/README.md

 # How's it going? 👋👨🏽‍💻💬

 I'm Adrian!
-A Veteran, a Business Student and an all-around enthusiast for self-improvement on this road called life.
+A Veteran, Business Student and all-around enthusiast for self-improvement on this road called life.
 Recently transitioned into Software Development, as an abstract thinker and creative problem-solver, whether front-end or back-end, I look forward to completing the challenge.

 🌱&nbsp; I'm learning JS while honing my HTML and CSS skills<br>
 🎓&nbsp; Currently a spirited pupil at [Codeup](https://codeup.com)<br>